-Yes.
-Students are allowed to take pictures with disposable cameras.
-Our Guides also take pictures of each student which we send to parents on a weekly basis.
+No. However, our Guides take pictures of each student which we send to parents on a weekly basis.

 Yes, although it is important for staff to know whether or not your child has a severe gluten allergy or simply prefers gluten free foods.
 Our campus kitchen is not a gluten free kitchen, so some accommodations might need to be arranged.
 Please discuss these needs further with our Admissions Director so that we can assess ahead of time whether or not we will be able to meet your child’s unique needs.

 Yes!
 They get to cook in the backcountry on camp stoves every expedition.
 All students will have the opportunity to plan and prepare a meal for the whole team while on an Expedition.
 The Teams also rotate helping prepare and serve dinners on campus.

 Yes, therapists go out and camp for the first night of an expedition every 3 weeks.
 Spending time with their students in backcountry provides them with valuable insight and observations, as well as some great bonding and rapport building time.

 We sure do!
 Because of their fears, very few people get to experience the pleasure of hiking and camping in the snow.
 Snow covered landscapes are beautiful and our students get to see spectacular views that ordinary folks do not.
 Like all things in the wilderness this activity requires careful planning, good gear, and a sense of adventure.
 Your child will be hiking with snowshoes on to keep them above the snow.
 If you’ve never been, snowshoeing is great fun!